AlixWang/FE-Daily/dd.md

 + For more than 300 years, the power of the French king was absolute, this meant that he had the power to do anything

 **2024-05-16**
 + What people were do these days for their pets.
 A wash and a blowdry -- that goes without saying.
-But the demanding dog now wants a limo along with other creature comforts at a pet hotel  and day spa.
+But the `demanding` dog now wants a limo along with other creature comforts at a pet hotel and day spa.

+**2024-05-17**
++ Buckingham Palace officials are `staying mum about` the  murder case and  police are keeping many details confidential as they try to identify the victim and figureout exactly what's happened to her.

+> staying mum about: keep silent about something